jrcain-usgs/asc-public-docs/docs/getting-started/contributing/contributing-with-git.md

 If you are about to make a new branch, you might want to `git merge upstream/main` into your own main branch.
 Then, whatever branch you make off of your main will start out up to date.

+!!! info "`git rebase`"

+    `git rebase` is an alternative to `git merge`.  ***Merge*** adds the upstream changes onto your own changes as if the upstream changes happened after your own.  ***Rebase*** acts as if any upstream changes occured before your changes (and adds your changes onto the upstream changes in your local repo).

+    The changes resulting from merge and rebase should be pretty similar, but the way conflicts are dealt with and the way git history is recorded is a bit different.

 ## Making Changes

 By this point, you should have made your own fork, cloned the repo to your computer, and made a branch to work on your feature.
 You can now start development.
 Remember to test and save (and commit, see below) your work as you go along.